Graphic charter of government communication in France: Description

-In this brand block, only the official name of the issuer is therefore likely to change, but always retaining the same typography.
+Within this brand block, only the official name of the issuer is subject to change, while the typography remains consistent.

 Typography

 The Marianne font was created for the State by Mathieu Réguer, commissioned by the agency “4uatre”.
 It is available in six thickness levels (Thin, Light, Regular, Medium, Bold, Extrabold).
 As a substitute for this typography, Arial can be used.
 In addition to Marianne, the Spectral font (created by the Parisian company Production Type for Google in 2017) is authorized for quotes, translations etc.

 Application

 The new charter applies, in addition to State administrations (ministries, prefectures, embassies, etc.), to State operators.
 They will have to affix, in addition to their own logo, the “French Republic” brand block in order to clearly indicate to the public that they belong to the State.

 According to the Prime Minister's services, the implementation of the new charter should not generate additional costs, the organizations concerned being supposed to dispose of their old stocks of letterhead.